martinezpenya/PRG_CFGS_2223/UD04/UD04_EN.md

 Check the [Example4](#Example4)

-# Scheduling sending and receiving emails
+# Sending and receiving emails

 Sending and receiving email from native Java classes is possible but extremely dry and time consuming.
 Fortunately, there are alternatives that provide simpler and more compact mechanisms.

 The JavaMail framework has the necessary classes to be able to program the most common actions that a computer system could perform in relation to emails, such as sending and receiving messages with and without attachments.

-You can use `JavaMail` by downloading and adding to the project the libraries contained in the `javax.mail.jar` and `javax.activation-1.2.0.jar` files (Not to be confused with `javax.activation-api-1.2 .0.jar`).
+You can use `JavaMail` by downloading and adding to the project the libraries contained in the `javax.mail.jar` and `javax.activation-1.2.0.jar` files (Not to be confused with `javax.activation-api-1.2.0.jar`).

 The process of sending emails composed only of texts consists of the following steps: